-Before explaining all features of the BLU mobile application, please note that inside the application, a short tutorial is always available to understand the software.
-This tutorial is located in the "About" menu of the application.
-To access it, swipe the left side of the screen or push the hamburger menu on the top left and choose "About".
-Then, press on the Tutorial blue link.
+Before explaining all features of the BLU mobile application, please note that inside the application, a short tutorial is always available to introduce the software.
+This tutorial is located in the About menu of the application.
+To access it, swipe the left side of the screen or push the hamburger menu on the top left and choose About.
+Then, press on the tutorial blue link.

-Figure 3-1 Access the tutorial inside the mobile application
+Figure 2.
+Access the tutorial inside the mobile application

-3.3.4.Impact of the screen size for displaying data
+3.3.4.
+Impact of the screen size for displaying data

-The BLU mobile application is available for all mobile device form factors, from small phones (e.g. iPhone 4S) to very large tablets (e.g. iPad Pro).
-The user interface of the BLU application will adapt itself automatically and the same information will be available.
+The BLU mobile application is available for all mobile device form factors, from small phones (e.g., iPhone 4S) to very big tablets (e.g., iPad Pro).
+The user interface of the BLU application will adapt itself automatically, and the same information will be available.